 Through her public profile, she utilizes the sum of many efforts to showcase diverse perspectives, global art and increasing public understanding of enjoyment of art; its histories and its contemporaries.
 Aindrea keeps ‘one foot in the past and one in the present whilst looking to the future’ – she is as comfortable talking about the Dutch Golden Age and the histories of Artemisia Gentileschi as she is grappling with the grit of emerging and contemporary art and how it relates to life and society today.

 She has recently released A Little History of Protest Art through Tate Publishing earlier this year, and her manifesto How Art Can Change The World will be published in September 2023 by Frances Lincoln.
 She is working on three curatorial projects this year: a monumental exhibition of a celebrated British artist in September, a group show in April and a public art exhibition across London’s billboards.
 She is also attached to a few upcoming TV projects.

-Aindrea has delivered talks and lectures at the Courtauld Gallery, the Courtauld Institute of Art, the V&A Museum, Platform Southwark, the Other Art Fair, Elephant West, DATEAGLEART, Brainchild, Isabel Mayfair, BEBOLD and Marcelle Joseph Projects.
+Aindrea has delivered talks and lectures at UNESCO, The Times and Sunday Times Cheltenham Literature Festival, The Financial Times NextGen Festival, Courtauld Gallery, the Courtauld Institute of Art, the V&A Museum, Platform Southwark, the Other Art Fair, Elephant West, DATEAGLEART, Brainchild, Isabel Mayfair, BEBOLD and Marcelle Joseph Projects.